 Simple Power Amplifier Module

-This a very simple FET astable circuit that can be used for alternately flashing two LEDs across the two drains f the MOSFETs.
-The good aspect of this astable is that the LEDs will switch at a well defined sharp ON/OFF rate without any dimming effect or slow fade and rise.
-The flashing rate could be adjusted through the pot R3.
+This a very simple FET astable circuit that can be used for alternately flashing two 12V lamps across the two drains of the MOSFETs.
+The good aspect of this astable is that the lamps will switch at a well defined sharp ON/OFF rate without any dimming effect or slow fade and rise.
+The flashing rate could be adjusted through the the two C1s or two R1s..

 UJT Oscillator Circuit Modules

 UJT or for Unijunction Transistor, is a special type of transistor which can be configured as an flexible oscillator using an external RC network.